Stacknvault/iex2-core/README.md

 >
 >A custom render-id can be used.
 >
+>If no other args are specified, they will be taken from .lastRun
 ## `yarn run expose -- set-stage help`
 >
 Sets the stage of a rendered template